pactflow/docs.pactflow.io/website/docs/docs/on-premises/upgrading/database-migrations.md

 ## Manual migration

-The migrations can be run manually against the database before upgrading the Pactflow Docker image if desired (however, this is generally not necessary).
+The migrations can be run manually against the database before upgrading the PactFlow Docker image if desired (however, this is generally not necessary).

 ```sh
 docker pull quay.io/pactflow/enterprise